 Electronic Data Interchange (EDI) Coordinator Salary

-Median pay for Electronic Data Interchange Coordinators in the United States lies in the neighborhood of $52K annually.
-Location is the biggest factor affecting pay for this group, followed by experience level.
-Most Electronic Data Interchange Coordinators survey respondents are women (74 percent).
+Earnings for Electronic Data Interchange Coordinators in the United States come in at around $51K annually on average.
+Geographic location is the biggest factor affecting pay for this group, followed by experience level.
+Men are in the minority of survey respondents, with female Electronic Data Interchange Coordinators making up 76 percent.
+Medical benefits are awarded to most, and a strong majority earn dental coverage.
 Work is enjoyable for Electronic Data Interchange Coordinators, who typically claim high levels of job satisfaction.
-Most enjoy medical while a strong majority get dental coverage.
-Vision coverage is also available to more than half.

 Job Description for Electronic Data Interchange (EDI) Coordinator